What Other Parents Are Reading

 Most students with epilepsy can participate in school sports, phys-ed, and other activities, with appropriate supervision and precautions.

-Make sure your students with epilepsy have individualized care plans and be prepared to respond in the event of an emergency in accordance with the plan.
+Make sure your students with epilepsy have 504 education plans and be prepared to respond in the event of an emergency in accordance with the plan.

 Most seizures are not life threatening, but if one lasts longer than 5 minutes or your student seems to have trouble breathing, call 911 immediately.